 Being the devil’s children

-So we see that Jesus addressed a mixed crowd, some of whom were Pharisees.
+So we see that for most of the chapter, Jesus addressed a mixed crowd, some of whom were Pharisees.
 In v.
-30, John tells us that “many put their faith in him.”.
+30, John tells us that “many put their faith in him.”

 We must look earlier to account for how these people could stop believing Jesus.